 Frequently asked questions about international shipping

-With Seven Seas Worldwide, shipping household goods from the UK to Australia couldn't be easier.
-Here's how it works in three steps:
+With Seven Seas Worldwide, shipping household items from the UK to Australia couldn't be easier.
+Here's how our service works in three steps:

 - After you've acquired your free instant quote, placed your order and chosen suitable delivery and collection dates, our team will deliver the empty containers or MoveCube® to your home, ready for you to pack with your possessions.
 To help the transportation process run smoothly, please write your name and job number on at least one side of each box.